 The menstruation cycle is closely linked to circulating hormones, including estrogen and progesterone.
-The precise link between these hormones and endometriosis is not known, but some women, and even some men, taking estrogen treatments have developed endometriosis, which indicates there may be some link between these hormones and the disease.
+The precise link between these hormones and endometriosis is not known, but some women and even some men taking estrogen treatments have developed endometriosis.
+That indicates there may be some link between these hormones and the disease.

 Endometriosis due to retrograde menstruation

 Retrograde menstruation occurs when the menstrual blood does not follow its normal course out of the body, and instead makes a backward movement through the fallopian tubes — the tubes connecting the ovaries to the uterus.
 When this happens, the menstrual fluids flows into the peritoneal cavity, which is the area within the abdomen where the intestines, stomach, and liver are located.
 The menstrual fluids contain endometrial cells, which in the case of retrograde menstruation may stick to the pelvic walls and surfaces of pelvic organs.
 Over time, the cells may start to grow, and may continue to thicken and bleed with each menstrual cycle.